 This order is put in place if it is determined that a petitioner should receive long-term protection from their abuser.
 Typically, this protection lasts 12 to possibly 18 months.
 This type of protective order can only occur after the abuser has received notice that a protective order may be placed against them.
 Again, most of the same protections are granted to the petitioner, but in this final order, child custody is usually decided (if applicable), along with any stipulations for visitation rights.

-If you are the victim of domestic violence and need a no-contact order, our attorneys can help guide you through the process and fight for your legal rights and safety.
+If you are the victim of domestic violence in Maryland and need a no-contact order, our attorneys can help guide you through the process and fight for your legal rights and safety.
 We will assist you with the complicated laws that sometimes surround protection orders.
 Contact our offices by calling (410) 484-0400.
 We look forward to serving you in your time of need.